Stranger Things season 5: what we know so far

 "Our characters are going after Vecna from minute one," Ross Duffer added.
 "We have a lot to do, in terms of a few more revelations, and also we need to make sure we give our characters time to make these final arcs."

-Interestingly, the Duffers confirmed they've rewritten parts of season 5's outline (per Netflix Tudum) based on fan feedback, which slightly alters the series' ending.
-On X, the Stranger Things writing team suggested the fifth season "is like if season 1 and season 4 had a baby.
-And then that baby was injected with steroids".
+Interestingly, the Duffers confirmed they've rewritten parts of season 5 (per Netflix Tudum) based on fan feedback, which slightly alters the series' ending.
+On X, the Stranger Things writing team suggested it's "like if season 1 and season 4 had a baby.
+And then that baby was injected with steroids."

-First of all, our heroes will join forces to try to stop Vecna and the Upside Down for good.
-They've already gathered in Hawkins so, while they might break into smaller groups to cover as much ground as possible, they're still effectively working together.
+Before the end credits roll for the final time, however, our heroes must join forces to try to stop Vecna and the Upside Down for good.
+They've already assembled in Hawkins so, while they might break into smaller groups to cover as much ground as possible, they're still effectively working together.

 Potential Stranger Things season 5 spoilers follow.